-Toyota Motor Philippines is capping its tenth consecutive Triple Crown title by launching the all-new Avanza mini multipurpose vehicle (MPV).
+Toyota Motor Philippines is capping its 10th consecutive Triple Crown title by launching the all-new Avanza mini multipurpose vehicle.

-The all-new Avanza's design gives it a more upscale, high-tech look than that of its plebian-looking predecessor.
+The all-new Avanza's design gives it a more upscale, more modern appearance than that of its plebeian-looking predecessor.

-Up front, the Avanza gets a bolder bumper, adventurously-designed headlights and a grille that echoes the double-tier design used by its stabemates.
-As you step around it, you'll notice the more pronounced fender flares which gives it a very distinct character line.
-As you reach the rear, you'll discover that the utilitarian-look of the previous-generation model has been replaced with a more sophisticated one thanks to the styling of the taillights that curves down to the rear quarter panels and the design of the rear window.
+Up front, the Avanza gets a bolder bumper, adventurously designed headlights and a grille that echoes the double-tier design used by its stablemates.
+As you walk around the vehicle, you'll notice the more pronounced fender flares that give it a very distinct character line.
+As you reach the rear, you'll discover that the utilitarian look of the previous-generation model has been replaced with a more sophisticated one, thanks to the styling of the taillights that curve down to the rear-quarter panels, as well as the design of the rear window.

-It's the interior, however, that has shown the most dramatic improvement as gone is the 1980s-like feel with the hard plastic and exposed sheet metal above the door panels.
-Now, the all-new Avanza's interior is arguably at par with most, if not all, of the subcompact offerings in the market, particularly with the high-end G variant with its silver-like trim on the steering wheel, aircon vents, door panel, transmission and integrated audio system.
-The all-new Avanza's second- and third-row passengers are also seated in comfort thanks to the inclusion of overhead aircon vents above the second row.
+It's the interior, however, that has shown the most dramatic improvement.
+Gone is the '80s-like feel with the hard plastic and the exposed sheet metal above the door panels.
+Now, the all-new Avanza's interior is arguably at par with most subcompact offerings in the market, particularly in the case of the high-end G variant with its silver-like trim on the steering wheel, aircon vents, door panel, transmission and integrated audio system.
+The new Avanza's second- and third-row passengers now also have access to overhead aircon vents above the second row.

-Though the same 1.3- and 1.5-liter engines of the previous-generation Avanza carries on in the all-new model, Toyota has tweaked it to further improve its fuel consumption to 16km/L for the 1.5-liter model.
-Also soldiering on are the same five-speed manual and four-speed automatic transmissions of its predecessor.
+Although the same 1.3- and 1.5-liter engines of the previous-generation Avanza carry on in the all-new model, Toyota has done some tweaking to further improve fuel economy to 16km/L for the 1.5-liter model.
+Also soldiering on are the same five-speed manual and four-speed automatic transmissions of the outgoing model.

-Toyota has also heeded the call of its fans and customers who didn't want the barebones 1.3-liter J variant but didn't want to pay the price being commanded by the range-topping 1.5-liter G variant by now offering the mid-range 1.3-liter E variant.
-From what we've seen, besides the smaller displacement engine, the only difference between the E and G variants are the 2-DIN head unit in place of the integrated audio system, the silver trim, the front foglamps and the color-keyed front grille instead of the chromed one.
+Toyota has also heeded the call of its fans and customers who didn't want the bare-bones 1.3-liter J variant but also didn't want to pay the price being commanded by the range-topping 1.5-liter G variant, by offering a mid-range 1.3-liter E variant.
+From what we've seen, besides the smaller-displacement engine, the only difference between the E and G variants are the 2-DIN head unit in place of the integrated audio system, the silver trim, the front fog lamps and the color-keyed front grille instead of the chromed one.

-The all-new Avanza is now available at your nearest Toyota dealerships at the following prices:
+The all-new Avanza is now available at Toyota dealerships with the following prices: